adhocmaster/arthritisDM243/readme.md

 5. Model function based on significant features and their probable correlation.
 6. Report on data quality
 7. Report on model performance

+# Probable list of removable fields

+1. Dx_Change
+2. New_Dx